So you found your boo. Congrats! Now all you gotta do is make your relationship last.

 4. Ask For What You Want

 Don’t be shy.
 If you need a big fat kiss because you are feeling completely invisible, say something.
-If you need a night out on the town with dinner and dancing, tell him.
+If you need a night out on the town with dinner and dancing, tell them.
 I just straight up ask for attention.
 Yep.
 Nothing specific–just attention.
 And am I desperate?
 Don’t answer that.

 5. Take Quality Time Together